onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
     :id: R-44290
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** control access to ONAP and to xNFs, and creation of connections, through secure credentials, log-on and exchange mechanisms.
+    The VNF or PNF **MUST** control access to ONAP and to VNFs or PNFs, and creation of connections, through secure credentials, log-on and exchange mechanisms.

 .. req::
     :id: R-47597
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** carry data in motion only over secure connections.
+    The VNF or PNF **MUST** carry data in motion only over secure connections.

 .. req::
     :id: R-68165
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** encrypt any content containing Sensitive Personal Information (SPI) or certain proprietary data, in addition to applying the regular procedures for securing access and delivery.
+    The VNF or PNF **MUST** encrypt any content containing Sensitive Personal Information (SPI) or certain proprietary data, in addition to applying the regular procedures for securing access and delivery.

 .. req::
     :id: R-01427
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca
     :updated: dublin

-    The xNF **MUST** support the provisioning of security and authentication parameters (HTTP username and password) in order to be able to authenticate with DCAE (in ONAP).
+    The VNF or PNF **MUST** support the provisioning of security and authentication parameters (HTTP username and password) in order to be able to authenticate with DCAE (in ONAP).